 - Predators that are capable of killing a hedgehog, like badgers, can cause problems with populations locally.
-While we cannot guarantee a predator free area anywhere in the UK, carers would not want to release a hedgehog; that they have probably spent a great deal of time and money on, into an area where predators are prolific.
+While we cannot guarantee a predator-free area anywhere in the UK, rehabilitators would not want to release a hedgehog that they have probably spent a great deal of time and money on into an area where predators are prolific.

 - Roads are a problem for hedgehogs; no doubt you will have seen many dead on roads in your lifetime.
 Again, we cannot find release sites that have no roads within the area the hedgehogs will roam, but if you live right next to a busy road, your garden isn’t ideal.

 - Slug Pellets, Pesticides and Poisons can potentially kill hedgehogs, and certainly damage the food chain they rely upon.
-So if you know that you or a neighbour uses these chemicals, it wouldn’t be considered a suitable area to release a hedgehog.
+So if you or neighbours use these chemicals, it wouldn’t be considered a suitable area to release a hedgehog.

 If after careful consideration you still think your open garden is suitable and you do already have hedgehogs in your area, or have an enclosed garden to offer, please get in touch with BHPS for details of your local independent hedgehog rehabilitator.
 It is worth bearing in mind that hedgehog rehabilitators are usually individuals who spend a lot of their own time and money rehabilitating hedgehogs.
 Please show consideration for their time and remember the welfare of the hedgehogs is paramount, so rehabilitators use their time caring for or collecting their patients first and returning calls from people wanting to offer homes for hedgehogs second.

-In the meantime try to encourage your local hedgehogs into your garden.
-Ensure there is easy access in by 13cm (5”) square gaps at the bottom of boundaries.
-Put out hedgehog food, meat based pet food and cat biscuits.
+In the meantime try to encourage your local hedgehogs into your garden naturally.
+Ensure there is easy access in by creating 13cm (5”) square gaps at the bottom of boundaries.
+Put out meaty hedgehog food, meat based pet food or cat biscuits.
 Offer fresh water to drink.
 It is a good idea to provide feeding stations for visiting hedgehogs so that cats and other animals don’t steal the food.